originphp/text/README.md

 ## Creating a Slug

-To create a URL safe slug
+To create a URL safe slug.
+The string will be converted to ASCII then any unkown characters will be replaced with the separator.

 ```php
 $slug = Text::slug('Who is Ragnarr Loðbrók?'); // who-is-ragnarr-lodbrok